W R Burner (Minister of the Gospel)

 A spoiled generation is one that does not line up with God's Word; but rather flourishes under the leadership of the ungodly.
 Has the Pre-flood days of Noah risen again?
-Has Sodom and Gomorrah risen from the ashes becoming more dominate than ever before?
-Is Babylon, the hold of every foul spirit, allowing its polluting influence to come into focus?
+Has Sodom and Gomorrah risen from the ashes becoming more dominant than ever before?

 Scripture reveals: God spared not the old world (Pre-flood days), but saved Noah the eight person, a preacher of righteousness, bringing in the flood upon the world of the ungodly; and turned the cities of Sodom and Gomorrah into ashes condemning them with an overthrow (destruction), making them an example to those that after (afterward) should live ungodly (2 Peter 2:5-6).

 A spoiled generation; unless repentance comes into focus, will not escape the wrath of God.
 Scripture tells us: The wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold (suppress) the truth in unrighteousness (Romans 1:18).

 It was noted that wrath is not the revelation of a future judgment of God or of the Great Tribulation (spoken of in the Book of Revelations), but a present revelation that parallels the present revelation of God's righteous.
 Ungodliness is failure in the religious realm (which we are presently experiencing); and unrighteousness is failure in the moral sphere of injustice toward man (which is very much in evidence).

 It was noted the estimated average duration of the world's great civilizations has been about 200 years.
 A study of these civilizations reveals their mortality was not due to lack of mental ability but to moral degeneration.